philipetessarin/philipetessarin/README.md

 👯 Estou procurando colaborar em ... / I’m looking to collaborate on ...

-* Desenvolvendo um software para automatizar a instalação de programas.
-Você pode acompanhar seu desenvolvimento <a href="https://github.com/ErusKelayShimaru/Owden-Site" target="_blank">clicando aqui</a>. / Developing software to automate the installation of programs.
-You can follow its development by <a href="https://github.com/ErusKelayShimaru/Owden-Site" target="_blank">clicking here</a>.
+* Desenvolvendo um software para automatizar a instalação de programas. <!-- Você pode acompanhar seu desenvolvimento <a href="https://github.com/ErusKelayShimaru/Owden-Site" target="_blank">clicando aqui</a>. --> / Developing software to automate the installation of programs. <!--You can follow its development by <a href="https://github.com/ErusKelayShimaru/Owden-Site" target="_blank">clicking here</a>. -->

 ---